-1. We Played Hard At Grommet Island
+1. We Played Hard at Grommet Island

 Our Virginia Beach summer life was relatively simple, especially when the kids were up early.
 We spent a bunch of our Virginia Beach summer mornings at Grommet Island Park.
 The parking meters didn’t start running until 10:00 a.m., and you have the shade of the sails above the playground equipment.
 Fun to watch the surfers ride the waves at the Jetty too!

-2. We Rode Many Miles On Our Bikes
+2. We Rode Many Miles on Our Bikes

 Our biking route to the beach is an adventure among itself, especially when you hit the heart of the Virginia Fishing Center‘s fish cleaning station as you weave your way under the Rudee Inlet Bridge, passing the people fishing off the rocks and the boats easing their way back into Owl Creek.
-Sometimes we’ll go to the other end of the boardwalk and back down Atlantic Ave, stopping at Jungle Golf, Pirate Golf or even at Flipper McCoy’s to escape the humidity of the Virginia Beach summer nights.
+Sometimes we’ll go to the other end of the boardwalk and back down Atlantic Ave, stopping at Jungle Golf, Pirate Golf, or even at Flipper McCoy’s to escape the humidity of Virginia Beach summer nights.

 3. We Learned To Fish

 The boys started fishing, armed with rods, bait & tackle, and a good attitude.
 They sat for hours waiting for a bit.
 On Owls Creek but once sitting on Croatan Beach.
-I think one or two tiny fish could’ve been caught, but their spirits weren’t dampened and they look forward to the next time trying their luck.
+I think one or two tiny fish could’ve been caught, but their spirits weren’t dampened, and they look forward to the next time trying their luck.
 This is a real Virginia Beach summer classic!

-4. We Saw The Dolphins Up Close
+4. We Saw the Dolphins Up Close

 The Dolphin Tour with the Virginia Aquarium was a blast.
 We left the marina and saw the fishermen on the other side of the bike path – with their lines out, waiting.
 Next, we passed Captain Jack’s Pirate Ship and hit the ocean over big waves.

 It was fun to see Croatan at a different angle – the dolphins were jumping around us the entire time.
 We coasted past the hotels and beachgoers.
 The morning we went, ECSC was in full swing – with surfers waiting on the beach for their heat.
 We headed up towards the Cape Henry Lighthouses, seeing the hotels and beachgoers from a new perspective.
-Experiencing the sea and its inhabitants was one of our Virginia Beach summer favorites.
+Experiencing the sea with all its inhabitants was one of our Virginia Beach summer favorites.

-5. We Had A Summer Of Water
+5. We Had a Virginia Beach Summer of Water

-The kids became more confident in the ocean, which made riding the waves on a boogie board, surfboard or paddleboard even more fun for them.
+The kids became more confident in the ocean, which made riding the waves on a boogie board, surfboard, or paddleboard even more fun for them.
 Even our two-year-old had a new appreciation for the water and quickly became fearless as he took waves head-on while bobbing around in his puddle jumper.
 Most of our Virginia Beach summer evenings were spent in the backyard pool, with the kids swimming hard until it was time to jump into their jammies and climb into bed.

-6. We Spent The Endless Virginia Beach Summer At The Beach
+6. We Spent the Endless Virginia Beach Summer at the Beach

 And then there’s the beach during the summer.
 THIS is why we live here in Virginia Beach.

 We spent a lot of time on the sand with my family and friends.
-And under that umbrella, we had great conversations, delicious food, and all around good vibes!
+And under that umbrella, we had great conversations, delicious food, and all-around good vibes!
 Too many beach visits to add up, at least 16 different beaches along the Atlantic Ocean up as far as The Hamptons, and even over on the West Coast down in Mexico.
 We even spent a day on Sandbridge Beach, our first time – if you can believe it.

-7. We Toured The Fire Station
+7. We Toured the Fire Station

 By the end of our Virginia Beach summer, we were scraping the bottom of the barrel for ideas, and that’s when we had the most fun.
 We asked the firefighters at Station #11 for a tour of their firetrucks and the station.
 They were very nice, and let us push a few buttons on the truck, and showed us their entire station – the kids loved the weight room the best!
 We also hit the Virginia Beach Public Library up a few times, not only to check out books but to play their gigantic chess game.

-8. We Enjoyed A Summer Of Food
+8. We Enjoyed a Summer of Food

 You know those things you like to do every summer?
 We managed to squeeze them all in!
 Here’s what we did during our Virginia Beach summer: